Applying for a Microloan for Your Startup

 Kiva might be worth exploring if you need a small loan amount and have a strong community of supporters.

 Grameen America is focused on helping female business owners who live below the federal poverty line get ahead.
-The organization provides microloans (starting at no more than $2,000), financial training, and support to members.
-Their microloans are also reported to Experian to help female entrepreneurs build credit as well.
+The organization provides microloans (starting at no more than $2,500), financial training, and support to members.
+Their microloans are also reported to Experian and Equifax to help female entrepreneurs build credit as well.

 The process for applying for a Grameen America microloan is different from other lenders.
 You start off in a small group of women and together take a financial training program.
 After that, you’re eligible to receive a microloan as you continue to network and learn during weekly meetings.

-Interest rates on microloans range from 15% to 18% on a declining balance.
-There are no additional charges such as origination, late or monthly fees.
+Interest rates on microloans are currently 18% on a declining balance.
+There are no additional charges such as origination, late, or monthly fees.

 Microloans for Startups: Eligibility and Requirements